gushogg-blake/svelte-view-engine/readme.md

 `assetsPrefix`: Path to prepend to external JS/CSS URLs that are available in the root template as `${jsPath}` and `${cssPath}`.
 Should include trailing slash.
 Defaults to `""`.

-`stores`: Optional array of writable stores to reset before each call to `render`.
-If the store has a `reset` method, it will be called; otherwise the value will be set to `undefined`.
+`prerender`: Optional function to call before each SSR render.